Login

 All class sessions are recorded which allows students to make up missed classes.
 This is one of the great benefits of LIVE Online Math.
 While missing classes is not encouraged, the occasional absence or scheduling conflict is no problem.
 Students simply watch the recorded session to get caught back up with the class!

-• When do classes start/end for 2010-2011?
+• When do classes start/end?

 • How often do the classes meet?

 Classes meet three times per week for 1 hr. sessions.
 Specific schedules vary by class.
-Please select a specific class for class-specific details.
+Please select a class for class-specific details.

 • Can I register for classes after they’ve already started?